BU-Spark/muckrock-calendar/README.md

 Running 'npm run deploy' will automatically run predeploy beforehand which will compile a build.
 In order to publish, gh-pages will ask for your github credentials.
 You must also make a PAT (Personal Access Token) on github and use that as your password to publish.

+NOTICE: Make sure you have `REACT_APP_MUCKROCK_BASE_URL=https://www.muckrock.com/api_v1` in .env before you publish since CRA proxy will no longer function here.
+This is done to make sure requests are sent to correct url, as the muckrock api url is pulled from `REACT_APP_MUCKROCK_BASE_URL` in .env file.

+With the proxy deactivated, you will run into an issue with CORS in production.
+We can temporarily bypass this by disabling chrome web security as CORS is enforced by the browser.
+Look at tutorials online how to do this: https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome.